 The State experienced a period of prolonged above average temperatures from August 14, 2020 through August 18, 2020.
 The CAISO was forced to institute rotating electricity outages in the State during this extreme heat wave.
-SMUD, as a member of BANC, did not have to implement any planned power disruptions.
+SMUD, as a member of BANC, and being outside of the CAISO did not have to implement any planned power disruptions.
 Additionally, SMUD was able to support the CAISO during some hours of the heat wave with both requested emergency assistance and wholesale market sales.
 SMUD's peak demand between August 14, 2020 and August 18, 2020, varied between 2,874 MW and 3,057 MW, well below SMUD's record peak of 3,299 MW.